-As a part of the post-passage healing process, cruisers congregate with other cruisers at the local bar after a passage to compare “top this” dramatic passage tales with one another.
-After a few frosty cold Fiji Bitter beers listening to stories of broken gear, expensive repairs, lost boats and at-sea rescues, severe seasickness, crew falling-outs, injuries, and the various storm tactics employed, our stories didn’t seem too interesting.
-We survived with only a few bruises and minor boat repairs.
-You start to think, “hey, maybe our passage wasn’t so bad then”.
+Part of the post-passage healing process is for cruisers to congregate together at the local bar after a passage to compare “top this” dramatic tales.
+Over a few frosty cold Fiji Bitter beers, we listened to stories of broken gear, expensive repairs, lost boats, at-sea rescues, seasickness, crew falling-outs, injuries, and storm tactics employed.
+With only a few bruises and minor boat repairs, we conclude “hey, our passage was not bad”.
 This is the first sign of cruiser “selective memory”: purge the bad memories, while retaining only the good memories.

-Okay, now for our story.
-I clearly remember my watch from 2am to 5am on the second night of the passage.
-After the sliver of a fingernail moon set, I spent an hour or so looking up at the cloud of stars that illuminating the entire dome of sky.
+Okay, now for our passage story.
+On Duncan’s watch from 2am to 5am on the second night.
+After the sliver of a fingernail moon set, he spent an hour looking up at the cloud of stars illuminating the entire dome of sky.
 Through binoculars, dense clouds of stars both within and outside the Milky Way galaxy filled the lens.
-I explored the mysterious “dark spot” in the Milky Way, only to discover it wasn’t dark at all – another few billion stars could be seen.
-I checked out the M42 and M43 Nebula in Orion’s sword and think I might have seen a few more galaxy-swirls well beyond the Milky Way.
+Exploring the mysterious “dark spot” in the Milky Way revealed it was not dark at all.
+Rather, a few billion stars appeared.
+Checking out the M42 and M43 Nebula in Orion’s sword displayed a few more galaxy-swirls well beyond the Milky Way.

 The front accompanying the low arrived with a bang.
 Whisper, with only a storm staysail and triple reefed main heeled 30+ degrees with rail down on a beam reach and sustained winds of 35-45 knots.
-The seas built quickly to 15 to 20 feet and the boat was running nearly out of control at 8 to 10 knots.
-We drove Whisper downwind with the autopilot to try to get better control.
-She kept rounding up and our beloved autopilot kept steering her too far down.
+The seas built quickly to 15 to 20 feet with the boat was running nearly out of control at 8 to 10 knots.
+Attempting to steer Whisper downwind with the autopilot only resulted in rounding up as our beloved autopilot kept steering too far down.

 The damage assessment showed the boom vang no longer controlling the boom.
 In the one minute the boom sat against the wire running backstay, the boomed gouged a groove into the anodizing.
 Yes Scott Easom, all Spectra running backstays are a good idea.
-The cam cleat on the traveler broke broke and our sailing-egos displayed severe bruised.
+The cam cleat on the traveler broke broke and our sailing-egos displayed severe bruising.

 Over the last four days here we caught up with some friends and made some new ones.
-We have lounged in the shallows at a nearby sandbar in crystal-clear water, snorkeled an incredible reef nearby, sat by the pool reading our books, got a quick review of the 40+ dive sites in the area, Robin had an 80 minute massage yesterday, we’ve had two beach barbeques, drinks a few nights at the Island Bar, enjoyed the local’s Fijian dance, and I will probably go windsurfing tomorrow.
+We have lounged in the shallows at a nearby sandbar in crystal-clear water, snorkeled an incredible reef nearby, sat by the pool reading our books, got a quick review of the 40+ dive sites in the area, Robin had an 80 minute massage yesterday, we’ve had two beach barbecues, drinks a few nights at the Island Bar, enjoyed the local’s Fijian dance, and I will probably go windsurfing tomorrow.

 Fish and coral consumed us for over 20 dives and lots of snorkeling which only scratched the surface of the underwater paradise.